 So, you are not saying you are GREAT, you’re talking about something you did that was GREAT.
 There is a difference.
 You are letting the listener decide if YOU are great or not.

-How to Answer Effectively
+How to Answer What is Your Great Achievement

 To be well prepared with a good example (or two) to answer this question, follow these three steps: